SemenovAlex/spark-sensor-data-preprocessing/README.md

 We want to obtain a data set ready to apply machine learning models.
 It should have one row per each batch and many columns corresponding to the statistics based on this batch data.
 Below is the list of the statistics we want to calculate:

-1. Minimum, Average, Maximum, Standard deviation of the POWER and TEMP signals in each equipment.
+1. Minimum of the POWER and TEMP signals in each equipment per status.
-2. Minimum, Average, Maximum, Standard deviation of the POWER and TEMP signals in each equipment per status.
+2. Average of the POWER and TEMP signals in each equipment per status.
-3. Weighted Minimum, Average, Maximum, Standard deviation of the POWER and TEMP signals in each equipment.
+3. Maximum of the POWER and TEMP signals in each equipment per status.
-4. Weighted Minimum, Average, Maximum, Standard deviation of the POWER and TEMP signals in each equipment per status.
+4. Standard deviation of the POWER and TEMP signals in each equipment per status.
+5. Weighted Average of the POWER and TEMP signals in each equipment per status.

 Notes:
-- Weighted statistics mean that we should take into account how many seconds signal stayed constant.
+- Weighted statistic means that we should take into account how many seconds signal stayed constant.

 ## Solution

+Solution is described in the SOLUTION.md